Sitcom: South Korea

-Sitcoms, or "시트콤" in Korean, gained significant popularity in South Korea during the 1990s.
+Sitcoms (시트콤) gained significant popularity in South Korea during the 1990s.
 This popularity was fueled by the success of shows such as Dr. Oh's People, LA Arirang, and Men and Women.

 The use of computer graphics (CG) in sitcoms began to increase in the late 1990s as more broadcasters adopted CG technology.
 This led to more visually dynamic and creative sitcoms.

 However, viewer preferences shifted towards dramas and thrillers in the 2010s, resulting in a decline in sitcom popularity.
 Nevertheless, there have been recent efforts to revive the sitcom genre.
 For instance, Netflix released So Not Worth It in 2021, featuring many creators from popular South Korean sitcoms.

 Popular South Korean sitcoms include the High Kick series, which has spawned several spin-offs.

 United Kingdom

 British sitcoms, like their American counterparts, often revolve around a core group of characters who interact in a recurring setting, such as a family, workplace, or institution.
 However, British sitcoms typically consist of shorter series, often six episodes, and are frequently developed by a smaller writing team.

 The majority of British sitcoms are half-hour comedies recorded in studio settings using a multiple-camera setup.
 While many adhere to traditional sitcom conventions, some have ventured into more unconventional territory.
 For example Yes Minister/Yes, Prime Minister shifted the focus from domestic or workplace settings to the world of politics.

 A more recent development in British comedy is the mockumentary, a style that blends documentary and comedic elements.
 Shows such as The Office, Come Fly with Me, W1A, People Just Do Nothing, and This Country have successfully employed this format to explore a variety of topics and characters.